Have you decided to start your deferred pension? Here’s what you’ll need to know.

 Your deferred pension is the amount of pension you earned in the Plan during your active membership, up to the date you terminated your employment.

-A deferred pension offers the flexibility to collect a secure lifetime pension from the CAAT Pension Plan, even if you left college employment before you were eligible to retire.
+A deferred pension offers the flexibility to collect a secure lifetime pension from the CAAT Pension Plan, even if you left your job with a participating employer before you were eligible to retire.

 If you were a deferred member of the ROM Pension Plan on December 31, 2015, the provisions that apply to your pension may be different than those outlined on this page.
 Visit ROM Deferred members for details.